dunkelfrosch/docker-confluence/README.md

 *this documentation isn't fully done yet - we're still working on major and minor issues corresponding to this repository base!*

-This repository provides the latest version of Atlassians collaboration software [Confluence](https://de.atlassian.com/software/Confluence) including the recommended [MySQL java connector](http://dev.mysql.com/get/Downloads/Connector-J/mysql-connector-java-5.1.36.tar.gz) for an easy and painless docker based Confluence installation.
+This repository provides the latest version of Atlassians collaboration software [Confluence](https://de.atlassian.com/software/confluence) including the recommended [MySQL java connector](http://dev.mysql.com/get/Downloads/Connector-J/mysql-connector-java-5.1.36.tar.gz) for an easy and painless docker based Confluence installation.
 Take note that this repository will be used inside our docker atlassian application workbench sources, which are also available on Github as soon as documentation is completed. *In this workbench we've combined several Atlassian products (JIRA, Confluence and Bitbucket) using advanced docker features like docker-compose based service management, data-container and links*

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg)](LICENSE)
 [![System Version](https://img.shields.io/badge/version-0.9.7-blue.svg)](VERSION)
 [![Build Status](https://api.travis-ci.org/dunkelfrosch/docker-confluence.svg?branch=master)](STATUS)

 ## Preparation
 We recommend the [latest Docker version](https://github.com/docker/docker/blob/master/CHANGELOG.md).
 For simple system integration and supervision we suggest [Docker Compose](https://docs.docker.com/compose/install/).
 If you're using MacOS or Windows as host operating system, you may take the advantage of [Docker Machine](https://www.docker.com/docker-machine) for Docker's VM management.
 Confluence requires a relational database like MySQL or PostgreSQL, so we'll provide a specific Docker Compose configuration file to showcase both a Confluence-MySQL link and a data-container feature configuration.
 Use the installation guides of provided links down below to comply your Docker preparation process.

 [docker installation guide](https://docs.docker.com/engine/installation/)</br>
 [docker-compose installation guide](https://docs.docker.com/compose/install/)</br>
 [docker machine installation guide](https://docs.docker.com/machine/install-machine/)</br>

-## Installation-Method 1, Docker direct mode
+## Installation-Method 1, the classic Docker way
 As long as our image isn't available via docker.io hub repository, you will need to build it by yourself using this Github repository.
 These steps will show you the generic, pure Docker based installation of our Confluence image container, without any database container linked or data-container feature.  *We also will provide a Docker Compose based installation in this documentation (Method 2)*.

 1) checkout this repository